-While Wi-Fi 6 (aka IEEE standard 802.11ax) currently dominates the sales of home Wi-Fi routers, there's a new wireless data standard on the block, and it could blow away all the others.
+Although Wi-Fi 6 (aka IEEE standard 802.11ax) is currently the most popular wireless standard with home Wi-Fi routers, there’s another new standard (with another on the way soon) that could improve your home internet connection significantly.

-Wi-Fi 6e, an extended implementation of 802.11ax, not only pushes data throughput to the limit by adding more than a gigahertz of wireless spectrum but opens up ultra-wide data channels to be used for everything from online gaming to augmented-reality goggles.
+Wi-Fi 6e is an extended implementation of 802.11ax that not only pushes data throughput higher by adding more than a gigahertz of wireless spectrum but also opens up ultra-wide data channels.

-However, Wi-Fi 6e routers cost a lot more than their Wi-Fi 6 siblings, and there aren't yet many laptops, smartphones or tablets that are compatible with the latest standard.
+However, Wi-Fi 6e routers often cost much more than their Wi-Fi 6 counterparts and there still aren’t that many laptops, smartphones or tablets that are compatible with this new standard.
 Read on to figure out whether Wi-Fi 6 or Wi-Fi 6e is right for you or if it’s worth waiting for the launch of Wi-Fi 7 later this year.

 When the first 802.11ax routers appeared in 2019, it was like a breath of fresh air for wireless home networking.
 Dubbed High Efficiency Wi-Fi, or HEW for short, Wi-Fi 6 was a major reworking of the way wireless data traveled through the air and was a big step up from 2012's 802.11ac standard (retroactively rebranded as Wi-Fi 5).

 In addition to the use of 1024 Quadrature Amplitude Modulation (1024-QAM) to squeeze as much as 25% more data into the same frequency range, Wi-Fi 6 added Orthogonal Frequency-Division Multiple Access (OPFDMA) to reduce the downtime between bursts of data transmission.
 It could also handle up to eight independent streams of data to create reliable connections to devices throughout the house.